 Another common problem is the transient hypogammaglobulinemia of infancy.
 During the first 3 to 5 months the child is healthy, but he becomes sick because of a physiological deficit of immunoglobulins.
 This disease is characterized by recurrent bacterial infections including pneumonia, meningitis, otitis, arthritis, osteomyelitis, among others.
 This problem heals once the child starts producing immunoglobulins.

 X-linked agammaglobulinemia is also called Bruton agammaglobulinemia.
 It occurs due to a defect in Bruton Tyrosine Kinase (BTK) gene that prevents B-cell maturation.
 This condition is X-linked recessive and seen mostly in males.
 They present with recurrent bacterial and enteroviral infections after 6 months, once the maternal IgG is low.
 No B cells are seen in peripheral blood and immunoglobulins of all classes are absent.
 Patients also have absent or scanty lymph nodes and tonsils.
 Live vaccines are contraindicated.

 In common variable immunodeficiency (CVID), individuals acquire the immunodeficiency in the second or third decade of life or later.
 Both males and females can develop this problem.
-It may follow a viral infection, such as infectious mononucleosis caused by Epstein-Barr virus (EBV).
-This immunodeficiency is characterized by recurrent pyogenic infections and G. lamblia infestation that causes severe diarrhea.
-It is due to a defect in B-cell differentiation.
-The patients have a risk of autoimmune disease, bronchiectasis, lymphoma and sinopulmonary infections also.
+CVID may follow a viral infection, such as infectious mononucleosis.
+Giardia lamblia infestation and recurrent pyogenic infections characterize CVID.
+It may be due to a defect in B-cell differentiation.
+The patients have a risk of autoimmune disease, bronchiectasis, lymphoma, and sinopulmonary infections.

 Laboratory Assessment of Immunoglobulins